Actives¶

 This tab is where part numbers and attenuation values for plug-in modules are entered.
 It is also where a device can be identified as an AGC device or a step-down transformer.

 There is space for up to 31 different plug-in devices with corresponding identification numbers of 1 through 31.
 The attenuation may be entered as positive or negative values.
 If entered as a positive value, it will increase the minimum input for the active that it is plugged into it by the amount specified here.
 For instance, assume an active input of 16 dB and an AGC plug-in module with an attenuation of 3 dB.
-Once this AGC module is plugged into (see Configuration Table) that active, the minimum input required will be 19 dB.
-This effectively reduces the gain of that active by 3 dB.
-If an active's inputs and outputs are set to zero, on page one of the Actives file, it is considered a pass through device.
-Therefore, adding a plug-in module with 3 dB of attenuation to a pass through active will give you a device that loses 3 dB wherever it is placed.
+Once this AGC module is plugged

-If the attenuation is entered as a negative value, it will decrease the minimum input for the active that it is plugged into by the amount specified here.
-For instance, assume an active input of 16 dB and a high gain plug-in module with a negative attenuation of 5 dB.
-Once this high gain module is plugged into that active, the minimum input will be 11 dB (see configuration table.
+into that active, the minimum input will be 11 dB (see configuration table.
 This effectively increases the gain of that device by 5 dB.
 It is also possible to set up a gain block type of device that can be placed anywhere, regardless of input, to generate the specified amount of gain wherever it is placed.
 For example, you could set up a plug-in with a -10 dB attenuation value and plug it into an active that has been defined as a pass through device.
 This will give you 10 dB of gain wherever it is placed but will not pick any pads or equalizers.

 By putting a check mark in the AGC column to the right of the attenuation, you can define a plug-in as being an AGC device.
 When this AGC device is plugged into an active, the output of that device will remain constant even if slush propagation is activated.
 With slush propagation turned on, the output of non-AGC devices will vary depending on the input and pad and equalizer selection.
 For example, assume the minimum input of an active is set up for 16 dB and the actual signal into that amp is 18.8 dB.
 In this case, the Design Assistant will pick a 2 pad, leaving 0.8 dB excess into the gain block inside the amp.
 A non-AGC active will then have an actual output that is 0.8 dB higher than is specified in the spec file.
 With slush propagation turned on, this 0.8 dB will be carried on through the system for downstream pad, EQ, and tap selection.
 If an active is defined as AGC, the slush propagation will be reset to 0.0 at that amplifier.

-A check mark in the column labeled step down will identify this particular plug in as a step down transformer.
+will identify this particular plug in as a step down transformer.
 A step down transformer is a device that will knock the effective voltage level into a device down to levels that the device can handle.
 This is used mainly if you are powering your system at 90 volts, but some equipment is unable to operate above 60 volts.
 After marking the device as a step down transformer, enter the desired voltage step down ratio in the first frequency level column (often .66).
 Then, in the second column enter the current step up ratio (typically the inverse of the voltage step down ratio).
 When a step down device is placed in the Design Assistant, the voltage will be knocked down to the appropriate levels.

-Plug-In Powering Data
+Plug-In Powering Data¶

 On this page/tab, enter the individual current draws of each plug-in module.
 These current draws will be added to the current demand of the active devices that these modules are plugged into.
 The data should be entered in ascending order in voltage and current pairs.
-Vmin is the lowest voltage at which the module can operate, A1 is the current that the module draws at the minimum voltage.
-From Vmin to V2, the current from A1 is used.
-From V2 to V3, the current from A2 is used, and so forth.
-Not all the voltage current pairs need to be entered.
-Nor do they need to match the steps for the actives' power draws.
-Keep in mind however, that the powering will be more accurate as more power steps are filled in.
+Vmin

-Configuration Table
+Configuration Table¶

 This screen is for the custom configuration of amplifiers.
 The first column (forward part number), will automatically display the part number entered on the Actives tab and therefore, is not editable here.
 These part numbers are the description of the base unit amplifiers, to which you may add several plug-in modules.

-The column labeled Active ID will automatically display the default identification numbers of each base unit amplifier.
+will automatically display the default identification numbers of each base unit amplifier.
 If desired, the active ID for any of the base unit actives may be changed or removed.
 If the active ID is changed, that change will be reflected on all other pages in the Actives file.
 This new active ID number may be numeric or alphabetic.
 Note that the alphabetic Active ID is case sensitive.
 Therefore, you must specify the Active ID exactly as it appears (in upper or lower case) when you enter it into the Design screen.
-If you do not, you will receive an error message that states ID number not found, Any key to continue.
+If you do not, you will receive an error message that states ID number not found, Any key to continue

-A quantity of 1 entered in the Quantity column will add the current draw (of the part entered to its left) to the base unit amplifier's total current draw.
+column will add the current draw (of the part entered to its left) to the base unit amplifier's total current draw.
 It will also add that plug-in to the Bill of Materials.
 A quantity of 2 will add the powering information twice, the BOM information twice, but only takes out the attenuation once.
-Therefore, if you wish for the attenuation figures subtracted (or added) more than once, you will need to enter that part number with a 1 quantity as often as desired.
+Therefore, if you wish for the attenuation figures subtracted (or added) more than once, you will need to enter that part number with a 1

 Blank Lines